-Zibibbo (Bianco) di Pantelleria
+Zibibbo di Pantelleria

 However, thanks to a special vinification technique, the Zibibbo or Bianco di Pantelleria has a special taste that mixes a dry body with a background of sweet aroma and the deep yellow color of a sweet wine.